-If your garden soil already has enough nitrogen, then avoid adding more coffee ground for your tomato plants.
+If your garden soil already has enough nitrogen, then avoid adding more coffee grounds to your tomato plants.
 An extreme nitrogen supply for tomatoes will produce leafy plants with fewer fruits.

 10. Seaweed Fertilizer for Tomatoes

 However, adding this fertilizer develops your tomato plant cells and roots.
 Make them stronger and disease resistant.
-It also helps to control the pest of your garden.
+It also helps to control the pest in your garden.

 Besides, it produces more flower buds if you apply this during the plants start flowering.
 As a result, it increases your overall tomato harvest.

-Seaweed fertilizer contains very little of the basic nutrients.
-So, you must have to apply additional NPK rich fertilizer to your tomato plants from other sources.
+Seaweed fertilizer contains very few of the basic nutrients.
+So, you must have to apply additional NPK-rich fertilizer to your tomato plants from other sources.

 11. Fish Emulsion for Tomatoes

 Fish emulsion is a quick-release fertilizer.
 It contains all the basic nutrients for tomato plants.
-Besides it also contains calcium, magnesium, and sulfur which helps the tomato plants produce a great harvest.
+Besides, it also contains calcium, magnesium, and sulfur, which helps tomato plants produce a great harvest.

 You can make your fish emulsion fertilizer from the fish leftovers.
-Besides you can also buy it form gardening stores.
-In that case, you may find different NPK ratios depends on the brands.
+Besides, you can also buy it from gardening stores.
+In that case, you may find different NPK ratios depending on the brands.